DesignOps & Leadership

 DesignOps 03: Envision Single Platform

-Problem: GS1 Canada lacked a Single Platform, resulting in fragmented experiences, data errors, and supply chain inefficiencies.
-“One platform” had been a vision since 2017 - my role was to turn it into a clear, actionable strategy.
+Problem: GS1 Canada wanted a Single Platform to integrate 8 different industry standard applications which operated independently, resulting in fragmented experiences, data errors, and supply chain inefficiencies.
+“One platform” had been an organizational vision since 2017 - my role was to turn it into a clear, actionable strategy.

 Core Team: As UX Practice Lead & Principal UX Designer, I co-led the initiative with the Platform Manager, partnering with Product, Technology, Development, BAs, Frontend, Architecture, and PMs.